fenok/galaxis/README.md

 ## Known issues

--   Errors in external code may lead to different errors in state and promise rejections (i.e. `query().catch()`).
-It's likely not going to be fixed, but you should get diverged error warnings in development.
--   All queries with the same request id are updated with loading state regardless of query initiator, which is probably undesirable.
 -   You can't return `undefined` as query data (and probably shouldn't, because empty data can be represented as `null`)
 -   Race conditions handling is not 100% reliable, though no idea how to make it so (is it possible?).
 -   Redux-devtools integration is limited.
 -   It's probably better to move request functions to separate package.
 -   Tests are really poor.
+-   Errors in external code may lead to different errors in state and promise rejections (i.e. `query().catch()`).
+It's likely not going to be fixed, but you should get diverged error warnings in development.